lucarossi9/DNA_binding_site_prediction/code/README.md

 #### sampling_helper.py
 This file contains essential helper functions, required by the notebooks for undersampling and oversampling:<br><br>
-1.**stratified_undersampling(x,y,intervals)**: This function performs stratified undersampling on the majority class by dropping samples in the i-th stratum with a probability equal to the frequency of that stratum datapoints. <br>
+1.**stratified_undersampling(x, y, intervals)**: This function performs stratified undersampling on the majority class by dropping samples in the i-th stratum with a probability equal to the frequency of that stratum datapoints. <br>
 2.**PSU_undersampling_regression(x, y, randomsize, xi, yi)**:  This function performs a slight modification of the original PSU undersampling algorithm of the samples in the x,y arrays with respect to the set xi,yi. <br>
 3.**PSU_undersampling(x, y, randomsize, xi, yi)** This function performs the standard PSU undersampling algorithm on the samples in the x,y arrays with respect to the set xi,yi. <br>